grahamhelton/SansTerminalIndexer/README.md

 Currently the indexer has the following features
 - Checks to see if you have any indexes in the current directory (Checks for .csv files)
     - If so it will ask you to select which index you would like to use, if not it will create a new one.
-- Takes input in the format of **Term, definition, page number**.
+- Takes input in the format of **Term, page number**.
 The three fields can be any an information you want in your index but it must be delimited by commas.
 - You index is saved in the directory the program is launched from everytime you enter a new entry

 # This is still a work in progress.